 “This labor contract and the union is providing us with critical workplace protections, annual raises, a far better health and benefits plan for the first time,” Tabankin said.

 “Our budtenders contributed greatly to Ascend’s success.
 And were with us every step of the way at the negotiating table,” Shaw said.

-A contract wage re-opener contingent on Ascend being awarded the ability to sell-adult use cannabis was also included.
-The company will likely be able to make more money then and afford more concessions.
+A contract wage re opener was contingent on Ascend being awarded the ability to sell legal cannabis.
+The company will likely be able to make more money and therefore afford more concessions.

 “It’s obviously an industry that’s going to grow,” Shaw said.
 “You want to make sure their careers… grow with the industry.”

 CEED Local 420 has only unionized Ascend’s Montclair facility thus far.
-They are actively organizing and negotiating at other facilities.
+They are actively organizing and negotiating at other locations.

 Ascend is a large cannabis corporation that is a Multi-State Operator (MSO).
 They took over the first medical cannabis dispensary in New Jersey in 2020 previously known as Greenleaf Compassion Center.

 Like many medical cannabis dispensaries, the price was said to be too high for mediocre products.
 Moreover, the service was poor.